wasp-lang/wasp/web/blog/2023-01-18-intro-wasp-video.md

 ### Attention YouTube tutorial lovers! 📢

 We just released a concise video introduction to building a full-stack app with Wasp.
-At just 10 minutes in length, you can get a quick, guided overview on building with Wasp and its most important features.
+At 12 minutes in length, you can get a quick, guided overview on building with Wasp and its most important features.

 The video itself compliments our written [ToDo App Tutorial](https://wasp-lang.dev/docs/tutorials/todo-app), which is a great place to start if you’re new to Wasp.